 Red Bellied Black Snake crossing the management trail.
 This specimen appears to have only recently shed its skin as its very glossy in colouration

-Brown Snake sunning itself on the management trail heading towards Mount Gingera
+Brown Snake (grey in colour) sunning itself on the management trail heading towards Mount Gingera